 Here's what to do:

-- Search for your business name and click on it when you find it.
-Confirm that you are authorized to manage the business.
+- Search for your business name and click on it.
+Confirm you are authorized to manage the business.

 - Once verified, you'll have Owner access to the account.

-- A current company employee and your position is on your personal profile.
+- You are listed as a current company employee on your personal profile.